The Step-By-Step Guide to Accelerating Your Proposal Sending Process With Proposify

 To pull up a list of allowed variables, place your cursor in a text box and click the <> button in the Properties pane.
 From there you can easily insert a variable by clicking on an entry in the list.

 Once you create a new proposal to send, the appropriate names, addresses, and totals will be inserted automatically.

 Quickly Place Content in Proposals with the Proposify Content Library

-Creating a proposal requires synthesizing pricing, graphical, and written information from a variety of sources so you can make a customized, persuasive pitch to your client, and assembling all that data can take a lot of time.
+Creating a proposal requires synthesizing numerical, graphical, and written information from a variety of sources so you can make a customized, persuasive pitch to your client, and assembling all that data can take a lot of time.
 Fortunately, you can store everything you need in Proposify's Content Library so finding a certain quote or price point is a cinch.

 Proposify can store four different types of content: images, snippets, fees, and sections.
 We'll talk about how to store and use sections in a bit, so let's focus on the other three.